Skip to content

 For most people, labor will start on its own when all components – the baby, the mother’s body, the hormones – are ready.
 Obviously, labor runs more smoothly when the entire system is prepared for go-time.

 There are certain instances when a healthcare provider might recommend inducing labor for various reasons, primarily when there's a concern for the mother's or baby's health (e.g., placental abruption or gestational diabetes).
 Elective labor induction, on the other hand, is the artificial initiation of labor according to an arbitrary schedule when there's no medical need (e.g., living far from the hospital or a history of rapid deliveries).
-Inducing labor carries a variety of risks, including:
+According to the Mayo Clinic, inducing labor carries a variety of risks, including:

 • Failed induction.
 If appropriate measures don't result in a vaginal birth after more than 24 hours, a C-section may be necessary.